Cardinals: Potential Trade Matches With the Seattle Mariners

 The last Mariner on my list is the dream acquisition.
 James Paxton has quietly been one the best LH starting pitchers in baseball over the last few seasons.

 Among 35 LHP’s with 300 innings pitched since the start of 2016, Paxton’s FIP, xFIP, and BB% rank behind only Sale and Kershaw.
 His 28.2 K% is tied for 4th with Kershaw.
 His opponent OBP, wOBA, and SLG ranks 5th, 6th, and 7th, respectively.
-He has a better ERA than Dallad Kuechel and Patrick Corbin, the LH prizes of free agency this winter.
+He has a better ERA than Dallas Keuchel and Patrick Corbin, the LH prizes of free agency this winter.

 You get what I’m saying.
 This isn’t some Jaime Garcia or even Danny Duffy lefty.
 He is one of the best around.